Rwanda: Post-Genocide Restoration and Peacebuilding

 (AFRS 3000 / 3 credits / 45 class hours)

 This course is designed to provide students with in-depth and multidisciplinary approaches to the origins of conflict in Rwanda and the events leading to the 1994 genocide.
-The course explores pre-colonial, colonial, and post-colonial processes of national and ethnic identity construction and contestation with the aim of understanding the dynamics in place prior to and during the 1994 Genocide.
-The course provides a comparative approach to post-conflict in the Great Lakes region, including an excursion to northern Uganda that provides a comparison of identity politics as precursor to conflict in the Acholi community.
+The course explores precolonial, colonial, and postcolonial processes of national and ethnic identity construction and contestation with the aim of understanding the dynamics in place prior to and during the 1994 genocide.
+The course provides a comparative approach to the post-conflict situation in the Great Lakes region, including an excursion to northern Uganda that provides a comparison of identity politics as precursor to conflict in the Acholi community.
 The seminar lecturers include leading Rwandan academics and professionals working in the areas of justice and development.

 Post-Genocide Restoration and Peacebuilding - syllabus (PDF)